chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 .. tip::
   Together with the object ``particles``, ``lethe_pyvista_tools`` creates a dictionary with all parameters in the ``.prm`` file.
 To access the parameter, we can use ``particles.prm_dict['$NAME_OF_THE_PARAMETER']``.
 In the present case for example, the diameter of the particles can be easily printed using ``print(particles.prm_dict['diameter'])``.
 This can be useful for post-processing routines with multiple simulations.

+  Note that a list of values is returned when there is more than one parameter with the same name in the ``.prm`` file.
+The list is sorted according to parameters' occurancy.

 This command will also read all information necessary to read the data from the pvd file.
 To ensure that no original data will not be lost during the post-processing, on calling the contructor, copies of the ``.pvd`` and all ``.vtu`` files are created with a given ``prefix``.
 This parameter can be added to ``lethe_pyvista_tools`` and is ``mod_`` by default.
 If you wish to work with the original ``.vtu`` and ``.pvd`` files, just use ``prefix = ""``.

 The ``read_lethe_to_pyvista`` reading function assigns the datasets of each time-step to the object ``particles``.
 Each time-step corresponds to a `PyVista dataset <https://docs.pyvista.org/user-guide/vtk_to_pyvista.html#>`_, and can be accessed using ``particles.df[$TIME-step_NUMBER]``.